 Research supported by the Borders in Globalization program used an analysis of extremist websites as a way of investigating the way that culture in digital spaces transcends borders.
 Extremist movements are difficult to study at the best of times, and online versions more challenging still, as the fluidity of online networks makes them difficult to track.
-Yet their forums, blogs, and social media networks are ideologically stable, meaning that even when the anonymity of individuals prevents researchers from tracking them across movement spaces, the content of their rhetoric (particularly the slang and idiosyncrasies of users) can be used to show how these movements cross-pollinate.
+Yet their forums, blogs, and social media networks are ideologically stable, meaning that even when the anonymity of individuals prevents researchers from tracking them across movement spaces, the content of their rhetoric (particularly the slang and idiosyncrasies of users) can be used to show or digital spaces like 4chan, 8kun, or reddit, cultural how these movements cross-pollinate. boundaries often remain crucial to understanding the motivations and identities of the people affiliated with them.

-To gain a solid picture of what extremist spaces "look" like, researchers compiled lists of the major sites where affiliates of the movements gathered and examined which platforms they most frequently shared content on.
-Using software that identifies similarities between websites based on several factors, including which links were most frequently shared and which movement-specific terms were frequently shared, the research was able to shed light on how extremist movements grow, recruit, and spread through social media networks.
+To gain a solid picture of what extremist spaces "look" like, researchers compiled lists of the major sites where affiliates of the movements gathered and examined In the absence of an easily recognized, geopolitically which platforms they most frequently shared content contiguous cultural identity, alt-right activists seek to on.
+Using software that identifies similarities between create a new cultural border that rejects globalization websites based on several factors, including which links and integration, multiculturalism, and the blurring were most frequently shared and which movementdistinctions between social categories in race, gender, specific terms were frequently shared, the research was sexuality and class...
+Ultimately, it is a manifestation of the able to shed light on how extremist movements grow, extremist nationalism that sits at the core of many of its recruit, and spread through social media networks. affiliated groups' identities; it is an attempt to construct new borders in a world where traditional borders seem The research also found something interesting about to be less relevant, only for the alt-right, it is cultural online communities: though their membership is drawn borders that matter.
+(Hodge & Hallgrimsdottir 2019, 575)

-The research also found something interesting about online communities: though their membership is drawn from different nationalities and thus ignore geopolitical borders, the borders around movement spaces online are fiercely maintained.
-In other words, political borders in the traditional sense are irrelevant, but cultural borders matter.
+from different nationalities and thus ignore geopolitical borders, the borders around movement spaces online are fiercely maintained.
+In other words, political borders in the traditional sense are irrelevant, but cultural borders matter

 Indeed, the ability of alt-right networks to transcend geophysical and geopolitical borders illustrates the extent to which the reality of borders in the 21st Century is to some extent a performed one.
-Discussions of borders are of necessity discussions of territoriality (Brambilla 2015) and the management or control of space; online communities are spaces of a kind and so their virtual territoriality must be maintained as well.
+Discussions of borders are of necessity discussions of territoriality (Brambilla 2015) and the management or control of space: online communities are spaces of a kind and so their virtual territoriality must be maintained as well.
 (Hodge & Hallgrimsdottir 2019, 572)